-Banks are required to set up appropriate governance structure to ensure that the standard is effectively implemented within the expected timeframe.
-Accordingly, banks are required to describe the project structure, governance and delivery timelines including the role of the board, senior management, project supervisor, key project members (internal and external) and training plan.
+OFIs are required to set up appropriate governance structure to ensure that the standard is effectively implemented within the expected timeframe.
+Accordingly, OFIs are required to describe the project structure, governance and delivery timelines including the role of the board, senior management, project supervisor, key project members (internal and external) and training plan.

-3.2 IFRS 9 Gap analysis and impact assessment
+3.2 IFRS 9 Gap Analysis and Impact Assessment

-Details of IFRS 9 Gap analysis and impact assessment conducted to ascertain the quantitative and qualitative impacts of the standard on the bank.
-This should include, among others, changes in accounting policy, credit risk rating system and capital plan.
+Details of IFRS 9 Gap analysis and impact assessment conducted to ascertain the quantitative and qualitative impacts of the standard on the OFI should include, among others, changes in accounting policy, credit risk rating system and capital plan.